 Have do senior leaders in a company decide on with on human resource outcomes and operations?
 How do leaders uncover opportunities that need action?
 Today, AYP unpacks whether data analytics is truly necessary in helping companies achieve these outcomes.

 “Decisions, decisions, decisions” the old adage goes.
-Unpacking the solution for good decision making is undoubtedly a tough endeavour.
+Unpacking the solution for good decision making is undoubtedly a tough endeavor.
 Often in business, making a poor decision comes with consequences that can impact an organisation in many ways.

 While intuition is probably the go-to method for many managers when it comes to implementing meaningful changes, the question remains: is it enough?